Singapore expands quarantine-free travel for vaccinated passengers - RFI

 The latest easing expanded a programme that began with vaccinated air travel lanes with Germany and Brunei last month, and is now open to passengers from the United States, Canada, Britain, Denmark, France, Italy, Spain and the Netherlands.

-Singapore Airlines said flights from Amsterdam, London, Los Angeles and New York were scheduled to arrive Tuesday under the programme.
+Singapore Airlines said flights under the scheme were scheduled to depart from Amsterdam, London, Los Angeles and New York on Tuesday.

-"We have seen very strong demand for our Vaccinated Travel Lane flights," the carrier told AFP.
+"We have seen very strong demand for our Vaccinated Travel Lane flights," the airline told AFP.

 "This is across all cabin classes, as well as various travel segments including leisure, families, and business travel."